martinvl/MPC-2014/nuts/nuts.md

 Since Johnny isn't particularily creative, his main focus has been to investigate the number of ways to fill out the board.
 A board consists of _r_ rows, each of which can have a different number of cells, _c<sub>i</sub>_.
 Johnny has also been experimenting with using different alphabets, so each cell can hold one of _n_ characters.

 Johnny has now come up with a lot of different combinations of boards and alphabets, but has no idea which one to choose.
-Since the goal is to make _Påskenøtter_ as difficult as possible, Johnny needs your help selecting the scheme which can be filled out in the largest number of ways.
+Since the goal is to make _Påskenøtter_ as difficult as possible, Johnny needs your help selecting the scheme which has the largest number of possible solutions.
+Of course, most of these "solutions" won't be actual solutions, they'll just be gibberish, but we don't care about that for now.

 ## Input
-Input consts of _k_ lines.
+Input consists of _k_ lines.

 Each line starts with an integer _n_, the number of characters in the alphabet.
 Then follows _r_ integers _c<sub>i</sub>_, which describes how many cells there are in row _i_.